Cetaceans of the Caribbean: Sanctuaries for marine mammals

 Several countries have designated all or part of their exclusive economic zone as a sanctuary for marine mammals.
 In practice, these marine protected areas are dedicated to the conservation of these species, although marine mammals are in many cases already covered by national conservation measures.
 Since the beginning of the 21st century, these large marine protected areas have signed cooperation agreements, encouraged by the NOAA Sister Sanctuaries programme.

 Other than these few large sanctuaries, the 74 protected areas identified by the LifeWeb project in 2014 are inadequate for effective protection of marine mammals, except those living very close to the coasts.
 In 2020, an analysis of the management plans of the Caribbean marine protected areas, carried out as part of the CARI'MAM (Caribbean Marine Mammals Preservation network) project, showed that the planning documents for these coastal sites took little account of marine mammals.

 The LifeWeb project accompanied its analysis with recommendations, including the establishment of a network of marine protected areas.
 Previously, between 2011 and 2014, the MamaCocoSea (Marine Mammal Conservation Corridor for Northern South America) project had already initiated cooperation between professionals working on marine mammals in the North-East of Latin America.
 Between 2018 and 2021, the CARI'MAM project worked to reinforce the network of partners across the entire Caribbean.
 In April 2021, the scientific and technical committee of the SPAW protocol asked the secretariat to consider organising a regional activity network based on the results of the project.

 Agoa Sanctuary

 The Agoa Sanctuary comprises the 143,256 km2 of the French exclusive economic zone in the West Indies, which includes the waters of Martinique, Guadeloupe, Saint Martin and Saint Barthélemy.
 It was established in 2010 and recognised under the SPAW protocol of the Cartagena Convention in 2012, with the objective of ensuring "a favorable conservation status for marine mammals by protecting them and their habitats from the direct or indirect, proven or potential negative impacts deriving from human activities".

 Yarari Sanctuary

 The Yarari Sanctuary was established in 2015 around the Dutch islands Saba and Bonaire.
-In 2018 it was enlarged to include the waters around Saint Eustatius.
+In 2018 it was enlarged to include the waters around Sint Eustatius.
 The exclusive economic zones of these three islands forming the Dutch Caribbean together constitute a 25,390 km2 sanctuary dedicated to the conservation of marine mammals and sharks.